 R Language Modules

-This article lists the modules in Azure Machine Learning Studio that support running R code.
+This article lists the modules in Azure Machine Learning Studio (classic) that support running R code.
 These modules make it easier to publish R models in production, and to use the experience of the R language community to solve real-world problems.

 This article also describes some general requirements for using R in Machine Language Studio, and lists known issues and tips.